The Importance of Employee Engagement

 Employees who are engaged view their future with the company.
 If your company goes through a period of trouble or layoffs, they will be more likely to stick it out.
-It is also at these times where it is important to monitor employee engagement and reward those who are engaged.
+These are the times where it is important to monitor employee engagement and reward those who are engaged.

-Overall, companies with engaged employees experience better productivity, customer satisfaction, and an increase in profits.
+In conclusion, companies experience better productivity, customer satisfaction, and an increase in profits with engaged employees.
 SENTIO’s Applicant Matching System (AMS) allows you to see which job applicants will be a great cultural fit for your company, meaning they will be more engaged.
 Learn more about our AMS or get started today with a free account.

 Read the full E-Book, The Ultimate Guide to Employee Engagement.